Jamie Madrox (rapper)

-Jamie Michael Spaniolo (born November 5, 1975), known professionally as Jamie Madrox, is an American rapper from Detroit, Michigan and performs as a member of the hip hop groups Twiztid and House of Krazees.
+Jamie Michael Spaniolo (born November 5, 1975), known professionally as Jamie Madrox, is an American rapper from Detroit, Michigan, and performs as a member of the hip hop groups Twiztid and House of Krazees.
 Spaniolo's stage name is a reference to Marvel Comics's character Multiple Man.

 Early life

 Jamie Spaniolo began rapping as a teenager while he was in highschool.
-Shortly after his parents adopted Zachary Potter making him Jamie's brother and only sibling.
+Shortly after, his parents adopted Zachary Potter, making him Spaniolo's brother and only sibling.
 In school, Spaniolo and friend Paul Methric would freestyle with other kids, though the two felt they were never great at promptly coming up with rhymes.
 Both recall going to school with late-rapper Proof and seeing him freestyle, describing him as "the mecca of freestyling".
 Spaniolo and Methric also participated in freestyle battles at the Hip Hop Shop on a weekly basis.

 Musical career

-House of Krazees (1992-1997, 2013-present)
+House of Krazees (1992–1997, 2013-present)

 Spaniolo started his musical career in 1992 as an original member of House of Krazees under the pseudonym Big-J changing it to Mr. Bones after the first album.
 Along with Hektic and The R.O.C., the original House of Krazees released five albums between 1993 and 1996.
 Problems with the group's label, Latnem Entertainment, led The R.O.C. to leave, and House of Krazees disbanded.